 We are suddenly so close to each other.
 Gorillas and humans side by side – the most natural thing in the world.
-I obey the ranger’s safety instructions: as the Gorillas get closer to me, I show them submission by sitting and looking down.
-A huge silverbacks lack stares at me and I, of course, stare at him in return.
+I obey the ranger’s safety instructions: as the Gorillas get closer, I show them submission by sitting and looking down.
+Then, I notice a silverback stares at me and I stare at him in return.
 I enjoy looking into their amber eyes.
 I am so comfortable in their company; I feel they are confident that I am not a threat.
-I portray these charismatic and intelligent species in their real light.I could have spent hours in the forest with the Gorillas, but time is restricted.
-To minimise stress on the animals, visitors are only allowed 60 minutes with the gorillas.
+I portray these charismatic and intelligent species in their real light.I could spend hours in the forest with the Gorillas, but time is restricted.
 We want to make sure, above all, we don’t disturb their routine.

 We do a second Gorilla trek in the next day.
 And this time, It’s even more spectacular.
 Max, my better half, and I are completely alone with the Rangers (usually you’re in a group of up to eight people) as we trek on a different section of the forest.
 The vegetation and landscape are very different now.
 The whole experience is entirely new.
 We encounter the Gorilla Umubano family just after one-hour trekking and follow them around the forest.
 Staring at these amazing creatures gives me a glimpse into my very nature.
 It is the most intimate of wildlife encounters.The Mountain Gorillas are surely the main reason why one travels to Rwanda.
 However, Kigali, the capital, despite lacking the wildlife and the beautiful scenery, is where I learned about the complex history of this fascinating country.